Mild Cognitive Impairment

 Causes

 The causes are not clear.
-It may be caused by early brain changes of dementia or Alzheimer disease.
+It may be caused by early brain changes of dementias such as Alzheimer disease.

 Risk Factors

 MCI is more common in people over 65 years of age.
-Things that may raise your risk are:
+Things that may raise a person's risk are:

 • Family history of MCI, dementia, or Alzheimer disease